-In the video below, you can watch step by step how The Elsinore Gardener successfully repotted his lime tree.
+To see repotting in action, you can see step by step how The Elsinore Gardener successfully repotted his lime tree in the video below.

 Root rot can occur on your lime tree when a fungus known as Phytophthora inhabits your lime tree’s soil.
 It can be caused by overwatering, excessive rainfall, or when bacteria travel from elsewhere through splashed dirt.
 However, most of the time root rot is caused by overwatering and poor soil drainage.

 As a side-effect, root rot can cause your lime tree’s leaves to turn yellow and fall off, so it’s important to act fast when you see these signs show up on your lime tree.
 You can treat root rot by repotting your lime tree and adjusting your watering amount and schedule appropriately.

 Alternaria is a fungal disease that can affect your lime trees’ young leaves.
 This disease can cause brown and yellow spots on your lime tree, so it’s important to keep an eye out for these signs.